xyth0rn/NCTU_DigitalLab_Mario/game_calc/objs.md

 ```
 assign death = ((char_X + 10'd12 == goomba_tower_x_r) | (char_X == goomba_tower_x_r + 10'd12)) & (char_Y > goomba_tower_y_r) ;
 ```
+(Either one side of character touch the Goomba tower and character is below the Goomba tower)
 ### Goomba and Koopa Troopa
  - standing statically, wait for Mario to step on or touch them.
    - send a death signal if Mario touching them from to sides.